ur-cristiano-fc/ur-cristiano-fc.github.io/pages/disclaimer.md

 ## Not an Official Source

-We are a fan-run website and are **not officially affiliated** with Cristiano Ronaldo, his management, or any football club or institution.
+UR Cristiano FC is a fan-run website and are **not officially affiliated** with Cristiano Ronaldo, his management, or any football club or institution.
 This is a fan site intended for entertainment and informational purposes.

 ## No Professional Advice